Life Care Plans and Future Medical Cost Reports

 Standard turnaround is 3 business days from receipt of complete medical records.
 Expedited 24-to-48-hour delivery is available for cases with imminent deposition, mediation, or filing deadlines.

-Are your life care plans defensible in court?
+Are your Life Care Plans admissible and defensible in court?

 Yes.
 Our plans are built to meet the evidentiary standards applied in federal and state courts, including Daubert and Frye frameworks.
 They are fully source-cited, methodologically documented, and prepared by credentialed professionals who are available to serve as or support testifying experts.